 - Step 2: After bacon has been cooking for 15 minutes, season patties with Kairos or your favorite BBQ rub.
 Place hamburgers onto the smoker.

-- Step 4: Make sauce by combining melted butter, mustard, mayo, sriracha, bacon bits and 1.5 teaspoon of BBQ rub.
+- Step 4: Make sauce by combining melted butter, mustard, mayo, sriracha, bacon bits, and 1.5 teaspoon of BBQ rub.

-- Step 6: Build Smoked Hamburger from the bottom up (bottom bun, sauce, burger, sauce, remaining toppings and top bun).
+- Step 6: Build Smoked Hamburger from the bottom up (bottom bun, sauce, burger, sauce, remaining toppings, and top bun).

-Substitutions and additions
+Substitutions

-- Additional Topping Ideas:
+- Additional topping ideas:

 - Lettuce, tomato, onion